Jazz scale: Blues scale

 Another common blues scale has nine notes (shown to the right).
 Winthrop Sargeant defines this scale as "a definite series of tones within an octave used as the basis of a musical composition," compiled instead from multiple compositions and improvisations (according to Stearns: "a great many jazz records") and is hypothesized as displaying the influence of African music.
 The E♭ and B♭ are blue notes.

 Harmonic minor scale

 The harmonic minor scale is also of value to many improvisors, as it provides an alternative color for many common chords and chord progressions.
 The A harmonic minor scale can be used on the chords of a piece in A minor, especially on the minor ii–V–i chord progression.

-One of the most common uses of the harmonic minor scale is its fifth mode, which is a frequently heard sound over dominant chords.
+One of the most common uses of the harmonic minor scale is its fifth mode (phrygian dominant scale), which is a frequently used over dominant chords.

 Altered dominant scale

-The altered dominant scale, also loosely called the altered scale, is so named because all the scale members that can be altered relative to the basic dominant scale (the Mixolydian mode), without losing the dominant quality, are altered.
+The altered dominant scale, also called the altered scale, is so named because all the scale members that can be altered relative to the basic dominant scale (the Mixolydian mode), without losing the dominant quality, are altered.
 The scale includes both altered fifths (♭5 and ♯5) and both altered ninths (♭9 and ♯9).